utsab043/Java-Lab/Java-Lab3/readme.md

     }
 }
 ```
+### Output:
+local variable is : 42
+instance variable is : 43
+static variable is: 39

 ## INHERITANCE IN JAVA

 Inheritance in Java is a mechanism in which one object acquires all the properties and behaviors of a parent object.